marcus-crane/dotfiles/zshrc.md

 It requires your password being stored in at `$HOME/.op`

+Also note that if you have a `printf` formatting symbol such as `%` in your master password, you'll need to escape it so eg; `abc12%` becomes `abc12%%`

 Does this mean my master password is stored on my machine?
 Yes but realistically, it isn't much of a threat.

 You still need to a) unlock my laptop and b) have my security key to access my vault on a new machine